 Establish daily brushing and flossing habits early, as well as getting the child familiar and comfortable with the dentist.

 - Wipe your child’s growing teeth twice daily, and don’t forget about flossing.
-As teeth grow right next to each other, it’s important to floss to keep the spaces in between clean.
+As teeth grow right next to each other, flossing keeps the spaces between them clean.

 - Make going to the dentist fun.
-If you don’t treat it as a chore, your child will enjoy it and be more comfortable in the chair as time goes on.
+If you don’t treat it as a chore, your child will enjoy it and become more comfortable in the chair over time.

 - Brush your child’s teeth after they take medicine, such as liquid acetaminophen, for teething pain.
-This is because there’s sugar in medication that can lead to tooth decay.
+The medication contains sugar, which can lead to tooth decay.

-- Don’t put your baby to bed with a bottle after their teeth come in.
+- Don’t bottle your baby to bed after their teeth come in.
 This can also lead to tooth decay.

 Encourage a Healthful Diet